Trigger Finger

 Possible treatment methods?

-To eliminate the swelling and catching/locking, allowing full, painless movement of the finger or thumb.
+The goal is to eliminate the swelling and catching/locking, allowing full, painless movement of the finger or thumb.

 - Anti-inflammatory medication

-If non-surgical treatments do not relieve the symptoms, surgery may be recommended.
-The goal of surgery is to open the pulley at the base of the finger so that the tendon can glide more freely.
-The clicking or popping goes away first.
-Finger motion can return quickly, or there can be some stiffness after surgery.
-Occasionally, hand therapy is required after surgery to regain better use.
+If non-surgical treatments do not relieve symptoms, surgery may be recommended.
+The goal of trigger finger release surgery is to release the pulley at the base of the finger, allowing the tendon to glide more freely.
+The clicking or popping sensation typically resolves first.